 CCM supports extending the CLI with custom commands using App Builder.
 This allows you to create organization-specific workflows that integrate with the ccm command.

-Plugin Locations
+Plugin locations

 CCM searches for plugins in two directories: